Nursing: Child Nursing (3 Years) [BNurs]

 We welcome you to visit and get a feel for what it's like to study at the School of Nursing, Midwifery and Social Work, come and visit us on one of the University of Manchester open days.

-Fees for entry in 2016 have not been confirmed.
-However, in 2015 the fees were paid in full by the NHS for home/EU students.
+Fees for entry in 2016 will be paid in full by the NHS for home/EU students.
 The course is not open to international students.
 For general information please see the undergraduate fees pages.

 As a contribution to living, travel and childcare/carer costs, UK students starting on NHS funded programmes after 1 September 2012 can apply annually for an NHS Student Bursary .